Ghoulboy78/Scarpet-edit/docs/CONTRIBUTING.md

    'fill <block> <replacement> f <flag>'
    ```
    Make sure your command processing function accepts a flags argument as the last parameter, and add that in the command
    syntax.
-For the versions without the flags, just use `null` as the `flags` argument in
+For the versions without the flags, pass use `null` as the `flags` argument.
-   the `set_block` function.

    To access the flags as a map, run: `flags = _parse_flags(flags)`.
 Whenever you use the `set_block()` function, put the
-   flags from your command processing function as the last argument.
+   flags from your command processing function as the second to last argument.
 The following flags currently exist for you to use:
    ```
-   u     no blockupdates (handled by set_block) w     waterlog blocks that get placed inside water (handled by set_block) p     only replace air blocks (handled by set_block) e     copy/move entities as well b     copy/move biomes as well (handled by set_block) a     don't paste air h	   create hollow shapes d     "dry" out the pasted structure (remove water and waterlogged) s     keep block states of replaced block, if new block matches g     when replacing air or water, some greenery gets repalced too l     when registering a brush with this flag, the brush will trace for liquids as well as blocks
+   u     no blockupdates (handled by set_block) w     waterlog blocks that get placed inside water (handled by set_block) p     only replace air blocks (handled by set_block) e     copy/move entities as well b     copy/move biomes as well (handled by set_block) a     don't paste air (handled by set_block) h     create hollow shapes d     "dry" out the placed set of blocks (remove water and waterlogged, handled by set_block) s     keep block states of replaced block, if new block matches (handled by set_block) g     when replacing air or water, some greenery gets repalced too (handled by set_block) l     when registering a brush with this flag, the brush will trace for liquids as well as blocks
    ```
    Biomes are handled by the `set_block` function, but you need to input the previous biome as a map in the `extra`